jrcharney/kodos/README.md

 ice-weasel      # worse than midori.
 Firefox clone for ARM.
 It thinks ARM only is for mobile devices so it sends you to mobile sites.
 Being stupid is worse than being sucky. angular-js      # If you want to use new attributes in HTML5 that aren't part of HTML5, USE XML!
 ```

+The `get_software.sh` script has a whole list of stuff I (for the most part) have though about.

 What else am I missing?
 Send me an email.
 Or better yet, Send me a tweet @jrcharney